CLOSE SEARCH

 The right to adjudication and payment notice requirements come from the Housing Grants, Construction and Regeneration Act 1996 (the "Construction Act").
 Parties cannot contract out of "smash and grab" adjudication.
 However, for the "smash and grab" mechanism to be available, the contract must include or have implied into it the statutory payment provisions required by the Act.
 This effectively means the contract must include requirements for payment notices, pay less notices, and specific timelines for these procedures.
 For contracts not covered by the Act, parties would need to rely on standard contractual remedies or other dispute resolution methods to recover unpaid amounts, as the statutory adjudication regime would not apply.

 "Smash and grab" adjudication does not apply to all construction contracts.
-It applies specifically to construction contracts that fall within the scope of the Housing Grants, Construction and Regeneration Act 1996 (as amended).
+It applies specifically to construction contracts that fall within the scope of the Housing Grants, Construction and Regeneration Act 1996 (as amended), which in practical terms means most commercial construction contracts.

 The Scheme for Construction Contracts (England and Wales) Regulations 1998 is crucial to "smash and grab" adjudications because it provides default rules that apply when construction contracts don't include proper payment and adjudication provisions.
 The Scheme effectively guarantees that all qualifying construction contracts have enforceable payment notice requirements and adjudication procedures, whether the parties included them properly or not.
 Consequently :-